-1. The international monetary system can be defined as the institutional framework within which
+- 1. The international monetary system can be defined as the institutional framework within which

 - A. international payments are made.

 - B. movement of capital is accommodated.

 - C. exchange rates among currencies are determined.

+- D. all of the above

 Topic: Evolution of the International Monetary System